yabtesfu/Gebeta-Game/README.md

 ## Game Features

 - **Traditional Gebeta Rules:** Complete implementation of the classic Gebeta game mechanics
+- **Playable from a link:** A responsive TypeScript edition runs directly in the browser and deploys automatically to GitHub Pages.
 - **Two game modes:**
   - **Two Players** — local hotseat play
   - **Play vs Computer** — an AI opponent with **Easy / Medium / Hard** difficulty